 Breast Augmentation After Pregnancy

 It is advisable to wait at least 3 to 6 months after your last pregnancy before you have breast augmentation surgery.
 Some doctors recommend that you reach your ideal pre-baby weight, as well.
-A breast surgery will not prohibit you from having a baby, or breastfeeding.
+Breast surgery will not prohibit you from having a baby, or breastfeeding.
 It is safe to do both after a breast procedure.
 It is just that you may need additional work if your breasts are impacted by the pregnancy once again.
-It therefore makes sense to wait and enjoy the results of the surgery.
+It, therefore, makes sense to wait and enjoy the results of the surgery.

 Pregnancy is a wonderful thing.
 Being a mother is extremely rewarding, but at the same time, very hard work.
 You deserve something extra.
 There is no reason why a baby should spoil your figure on a permanent basis.
 You deserve to look and feel as good as you can.
 A breast augmentation procedure is a great way to achieve that goal after your babies have come.